overmindtech/aws-source/README.md

 ec2-security-group
 ```

+Note that plurals should be converted to their singluar form hence `security-groups` becomes `security-group`

 ## Rate limiting

 For EC2 APIs this sources uses the [same throttling methods as EC2 does](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/throttling.html), with the bucket size and refill rate set to 50% of the total.
 This means that the source will never use more than 50% of the available requests, including refil;ls when the bucket is empty.